freshcap/ai-enable/docs/glossary.md

-❌ Using `User` for paying customers → ✅ Use `Account` (reserve User for system authentication) ❌ Non-static Helper classes → ✅ Helpers must be static ❌ Services accessing data directly → ✅ Services must use Repositories ❌ Returning Dbo from Repository → ✅ Return domain entity (Account) ❌ Using domain entities in API → ✅ Use Dtos in controllers ❌ Generic names like `DataHelper` → ✅ Be specific: `JsonHelper`, `ValidationHelper`
+❌ Using `User` for paying customers → ✅ Use `Account` (reserve User for system authentication) ❌ Non-static Helper classes → ✅ Helpers must be static ❌ Services accessing data directly → ✅ Services must use Repositories ❌ Converting Dbo to entity in Repository → ✅ Return Dbo as-is ❌ Using Dbo in API responses → ✅ Controllers convert Dbo to Dto for API ❌ Converting Dbo to Dto in Service → ✅ Conversion happens in Controllers only ❌ Generic names like `DataHelper` → ✅ Be specific: `JsonHelper`, `ValidationHelper`